vildozo/serenity-starter/README.md

 #### Environments
 *Note for this project these will make the tests fail as they will overwrite the base url for the pages we are access.
-I've just included these for examples here*
+I've just included these for examples here because you will use them in real projects.*
 - **env-sdev** - runs tests against the sdev environment
 - **env-test** - runs tests against the test environment